Chugwater Formation: Stratigraphy

 The Chugwater Group is divided into various formations, depending on the basin in which it occurs.
 It is mapped in the following basins within the Rocky Mountains: Denver Basin, Wind River Basin, Bighorn Basin, Powder River Basin, Greater Green River Basin, Laramie Basin.

 For example, in the Wind River and Greater Green River basins, the formations (in ascending stratigraphic order) are: Red Peak Formation, Crow Mountain Formation, Jelm Formation, and Popo Agie Formation.
 However, in the Powder River Basin, the formations are: Red Peak Formation, Alcova Limestone, Crow Mountain Sandstone, unnamed red beds, and Popo Agie Formation.

-Fossils

-No fossils are known in the Chugwater.

 Age

 Relative age dating of the Chugwater places it in the Triassic Period.